-Ezreaonne Jackson was born in Jackson, Mississippi on January 14, 1951 to the late Warren L. Jackson and Yvonne Edwards.
-Her faith was nurtured Baptist (her father’s preference) and African Methodist Episcopalian (her mother’s preference).
-Her maternal grandfather late Right Reverend Dr. Watson Edwards was a Presiding Bishop of the African Methodist Episcopal church in Jackson, MS. After experiencing a personal encounter with Jesus, at the age 19, she accepted Christ as her personal savior through the outreach ministry of Bishop Curtis A. Timmons.
+Ezreaonne Jackson was born in Jackson, Mississippi, on January 14, 1951, to the late Warren L. Jackson and Yvonne Edwards.
+Her life’s faith dynamics were Baptist (her father’s preference) and African Methodist Episcopalian (her mother’s preference).
+Her maternal grandfather, late Right Reverend Dr. Watson Edwards, was an Elder of the African Methodist Episcopal faith and founded Edwards Chapel in Coldwater, Mississippi.
+After experiencing a personal encounter with Jesus, at the age of 19, she accepted Christ as her savior through Bishop Curtis A. Timmons’s outreach ministry.

 Her evangelistic mantle has caused her to travel extensively.
-She has preached and ministered in 25 states including many of their cities.
-Internationally, she has completed two twenty-one day missionary tours.
-She has spoken in Kingston, St. Catherine, and Ocho Rios in Jamaica, West Indies to congregations of thousands.
-In the year 2002, a two day elevation ceremony with the Apostolic Regent (College of duly consecrated Bishops and Apostles orchestrated by Dr. Garner Trafton) officially affirmed her 5-fold ministry as an Apostle in the Lord’s Church.
-After completing the University of Episcopal Studies, founded by Archbishop Dennis Golphin, she realized the historical value of the bishopric’s dignity and protocol.
-She was consecrated as a Bishop by Archbishop Dennis Golphin, Bishop William S. Spain and Bishop Anthony Warren Slater on November 14, 2015 in Goldsboro, NC.
+She has preached and ministered in 26 states, including many of their cities.
+Internationally, she has completed two twenty-one-day missionary tours in Jamaica.
+She has spoken in Kingston, St. Catherine, and Ocho Rios in Jamaica, West Indies, to congregations of thousands.
+In 2002, a two-day elevation ceremony in her honor was endorsed by the Apostolic Regent (College of duly consecrated Bishops and Apostles orchestrated by the late Dr. Garner Trafton), who officially affirmed her 5-fold ministry as an Apostle in the Lord’s Church.
+After completing the University of Episcopal Studies, founded by Archbishop Dennis Golphin, she realized the bishopric’s dignity and protocol’s historical value.
+She was consecrated as a Bishop by Archbishop Dennis Golphin, Bishop William S. Spain, and Archbishop Anthony Warren Slater on November 14, 2015, in Goldsboro, NC.

-Her 20 year career in the business arena was administrative centered.
-She was employed by Kaiser Steel, AT&T, Dean Forwarding and Snelling Personnel.
-These opportunities afforded her skills and experience in office administration, human resources, sales and accounting.
-She is presently in full time student and active in ministry that includes Mentorship Programs, Overseer of several ministries, Ministry Coach and evangelistic work.
+Her 20-year career in the business arena centered around administrative skills.
+Her employment portfolio is Kaiser Steel, AT&T, Dean Forwarding and Kelly Services, and Snelling Personnel.
+She remains active in ministry (human services), including Mentorship Programs, Overseer of several churches, Ministry Coach, and evangelistic work.